AbsurdlyEloquent/game-review-api/README.md

 ## Overview

 We created a deployed a React App, that accesses our [Game Review Api](https://github.com/iandemed/zr-game-informer-api) to create, read, update and delete reviews and games.

+You can find the deployed site on Github Pages [here](https://absurdlyeloquent.github.io/game-review-api)